 Instructions

-- Rinse the mussels and remove beards if necessary, discard any that do not fully close when rinsing (these are dead).
+- Rinse mussels under cool water and remove beards if any, discard any that do not fully close when rinsing (these are dead).

-- Bring a large pot of water to a boil, add a pinch of salt, and cook linguine until al dente.
+- Bring a large pot of water to a boil, add a big pinch of salt, and cook linguine a little firmer, just before al dente.

-- Meanwhile, heat butter and oil in a large covered saucepan on medium-high heat.
+- Meanwhile, heat butter and oil in a large covered saucepan or Dutch oven over medium heat.
 Cook garlic and shallots until fragrant, about 1 minute.
-Add wine, basil, and red pepper flakes to the pan.
-Cover and simmer mussels in the white wine sauce until fully cooked and shells open up, about 5 minutes.
-Stir mussels to coat in the sauce.
+Add wine/sparkling wine, red pepper flakes, and cream.
+Turn heat to medium-high and bring to a simmer.

 Nutrition